AppImage/docs.appimage.org/source/introduction/concepts.rst

 Build on old systems, run on newer systems
 ------------------------------------------

+It is considered best practice to develop and compile the application on the oldest still-supported Linux distribution that we can assume users to still use.
+For example, the oldest still-supported LTS release of Ubuntu is a good choice to develop applications against and build applications on.

-AppImages are supposed to be built on the oldest possible system, allowing them to run on newer system.
+Applications should be built on the oldest possible system, allowing them to run on newer system.
 This allows the exclusion of certain "base libraries", which can be expected to be present on all major desktop Linux distributions, reducing the overhead of :ref:`one app = one file <one-app-one-file-principle>`.
 These dependencies are mostly shared libraries and involve low level libraries like :code:`libc.so.6` (the GNU C library, the C language standard library the majority of all Linux distributions use), but also common libraries like zlib_ or the GLib_ libraries are normally present.

 It may seem contradictory to :ref:`the previous section <no-external-dependencies>` to rely on distribution provided resources.
 This is a trade-off between trying to reduce redundancies while at the same time being as self-contained as possible.